ranchordo/lepton/readme.md

 4. LWJGL-OpenAL
 5. LWJGL-STB

 These LWJGL components are packaged along with the jarfile found in releases and in /dist.

+Lepton will most likely leave beta when [Space - A Portal Story](https://ranchordo.github.io/space-a-portal-story), a project based upon Lepton, releases.